By Isabel Wu, Ph.D. candidate in history

 Starstruck conversations

-In September of 2023 I spent a month in Chile – which turned out to be nothing short of an adventure.
+I spent four months in Chile from September 2023 to January 2024 – which turned out to be nothing short of an adventure.
 From hanging out with Givenchy, Balenciaga and Miuccia – the famous cats of a fashion historian – to almost getting almost kicked out of her house for my subpar Spanish by an award-winning journalist, to herding sheep in the absconded hinterland in central Chile, my research journey was eventful, entertaining and at times wild.

 The journalist community in Chile was surprisingly welcoming and supportive of my research.
 Throughout my time interviewing Paula magazine legends, including the founders of the magazine Delia Vergara, I had the opportunity to listen to journalists remembering some of the most impactful interviews in Chile’s recent journalism history.
 I was full of respect for these brave women and men, and these conversations confirmed my hypothesis that women’s magazines have been understudied for their rich contributions in advancing culture and democracy.
 I found out that Paula journalists were the only ones who conducted domestic interviews of Augusto Pinochet during the dictatorship.
 Naturally, I will reserve all the great stories and tales of this enigmatic magazine for my dissertation;).